YashAnand1/Understanding-Prometheus/README.md

 ## Monitoring & Prometheus

 Monitoring is a way of actively observing & analysing something for keeping track of and ensuring the expected progress.
-With Monitoring Tools, the goal is prevention over cure - As something that is about to go wrong in an application, server or a machine, can be prevented through tools like Prometheus or at least fixed by referring to the information gathered by them during monitoring.
+With Monitoring Tools, we can prioritise prevention over cure - As something that is about to go wrong in an application, server or a machine, can be prevented through tools like Prometheus or at least fixed by referring to the information gathered by them during monitoring.

 Prometheus is a similar Monitoring tool that also allows Visualisation, Alerting and Querying.
 Prometheus can monitor various **Metrics** of various **targets** by **scraping** them at a specified **interval** of time into a **Time-Series Database with timestamps**.
 As an example, we can monitor and visualise the available FileSystem space using the [`node_filesystem_avail_bytes` Metric](https://prometheus.io/docs/guides/node-exporter/#exploring-node-exporter-metrics-through-the-prometheus-expression-browser) of my laptop or target by recording data at every hour (Scraping Interval) and storing it in its Time-Series Database with timestamps.